Dipo-Jaiye/alx-pre_course/0x01-git/README.md

 Demonstrates knowledge of git command line usage

 ## Why is it useful
-It is foundational for software developers to work with source control
+It is foundational for software developers to work with source control and be familiar with git commands too

 ## How to get started
 * Create a repo